hndfaw/Overlook/README.md

 # Overlook
 Overlook - Turing Mod 2 FEE solo project

-Overlook was the last project in Mod 2 of the Front End Engineering program at the Turing School of Software and Design.
+Overlook is the last project in Mod 2 of the Front End Engineering program at the Turing School of Software and Design.
 For this project, I used object-oriented programming (OOP) and fetched data from premade API.

 ## Author
 Hindreen Fawzi Abdullah